|I was very lucky to obtain this A4 plotter from eBay in June

 After reassembling the plotter was powered up.
 The arm and pen gave a slight twitch confirming power was reaching the stepper motors.

 The next job was to see if there was any software available on the internet.
-A quick search found this site.
-The driver disc was downloaded and found to be mainly for the Plotmate A4M.
-The basic Plotmate drivers, however, were on the disc and were transferred to my Master computer and used to test if the plotter worked.
+A quick search found the driver disc for the Plotmate A4M.
+The basic Plotmate drivers were on the disc and were transferred to my Master computer and used to test if the plotter worked.

-In addition there was a copy of the Plotmate manual plus some useful information about where to obtain pens.
-The pen reference given was sadly obsolete but an equivalent version 1CY14P5-N could still be obtained although it was no longer a stock item and was supplied in packs of 5.
+In addition a copy of the Plotmate manual plus some useful information about where to obtain pens was discovered.
+The original pens are sadly obsolete but an equivalent version 1CY14P5-N can still be obtained although it was no longer a stock item and was supplied in packs of 5.

 The Plotmate drivers showed that the plotter worked outstandingly and that there was no hysteresis or play on the motors, belts or gears.
 Not bad after 30+ years!

-The ROM supplied on the above Plotmate site was found to be for the A3M version and would not work with the A4 version so the search was on for an A4 ROM.
+The ROM found on the Internet was for the A3M version and would not work with the A4 version so the search was on for an A4 ROM.
 Luckily a request on the StarDot forum produced the goods when a member remembered that a computer they purchased had a Plotmate A4 ROM in it and that they had imaged it.